Hypoxic-Ischemic Encephalopathy (HIE) Lawyers in Atlanta, GA

 At Cunningham Bounds, we are committed to holding negligent healthcare providers accountable.
 We understand that no amount of money can undo the damage that has been done, but we also believe that you shouldn’t have to bear the financial burden of a birth injury that was not your fault.

 Our HIE lawyers in Atlanta have been fighting for the rights of the wrongfully injured since 1958, and we have recovered billions of dollars in verdicts and settlements for our clients.
-We know what it takes to win, and you can trust us to provide the effective, aggressive representation you need.
+We know what it takes to win, and you can trust us to provide the practical, aggressive representation you need.

 If your child was diagnosed with hypoxic-ischemic encephalopathy, our firm is here to help.
-We can evaluate your case, help you understand your legal options, and fight for the maximum recovery you are owed.
+We can evaluate your situation, help you understand your legal options, and fight for the maximum recovery you are owed.
 Our HIE attorneys have a proven track record of success.
 We have been recognized by some of the most prestigious legal organizations in the country, including Super Lawyers® and Best Law Firms.

 Call (844) 417-0930 or contact us online today to schedule a free consultation with one of our Atlanta HIE lawyers.